aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-json/_index.md

 {{< /tabs >}}

-## Other APIs implement this function
+## Other APIs that implement similar functionality

-[POST /cells/{name}/saveAs](https://apireference.aspose.cloud/cells/#/SaveAs/PostDocumentSaveAs) API lets you save MS Excel file as HTML file with additional settings and save the result to the storage.
+- **[POST /cells/{name}/saveAs](https://apireference.aspose.cloud/cells/#/SaveAs/PostDocumentSaveAs)** – Saves an Excel file as an HTML file with additional settings and stores the result in the specified storage.

-This REST API `convert` excel file to HTML.

-[PUT /cells/convert](https://apireference.aspose.cloud/cells/#/Workbook/PutConvertWorkBook) API lets you convert MS Excel file to HTML file with additional settings and save the result to the response.

-This REST API `export` excel file to HTML.

-[GET /cells/{name}](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook  ) API lets you convert MS Excel file to HTML file with additional settings and save the result to the response.
+- **[PUT /cells/convert](https://apireference.aspose.cloud/cells/#/Workbook/PutConvertWorkBook)** – Converts an Excel file to an HTML file with additional settings and returns the result in the response.

+- **[GET /cells/{name}](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook)** – Retrieves an Excel file; can be used with query parameters to obtain the file in HTML format.